<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <guid isPermaLink="false">https://www.wardnet.co.uk/?p=443</guid>

-<description><![CDATA[<p>I thought I would try a new feature, and hopefully get a schedule of tips I want to share with</p>
+<description><![CDATA[<p>I thought I would try a new feature, and hopefully get a schedule of tips I want to share with the world.
+In the last week or so the subject of Domain Migration has come up for the millionth time in my career so far (slight exaggeration) Switching domains is easy, log in on one [&#8230;]</p>

 <p><a href="https://www.wardnet.co.uk/sql-server-tip-of-the-week-domain-migration/">SQL Server Tip of the Week &#8211; Domain Migration</a></p>